alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain

-After so many years at consulting companies, joining a "client" was a breakthrough.
+After many years at consulting companies, joining a "client" was a breakthrough.
 I was hired as an analyst,
 coordinating a group of 3 to 10 developers.